August labour force data delivers pleasant employment surprise

 “With participation relatively unchanged, the increase in employment and decrease in unemployment saw the unemployment rate decrease 0.7 percentage points to 6.8 per cent.”

+This rate takes into account people who are officially unemployed but also those who have either left the labour force or have had their hours reduced to zero.

+He said the focus of his budget on October 6 would be getting people back to work.

-Sarah Hunter, chief economist of BIS Oxford Economics, said the numbers were “surprisingly resilient” given the ongoing lockdowns in Victoria.
+Sarah Hunter, chief economist of BIS Oxford Economics, said the numbers were “surprisingly resilient” given virus restrictions in Victoria.

-And the fall in the unemployment rate in August could mean forecasted highs of 10 per cent later in the year may not fully materialise.
+And the fall in the unemployment rate in August could mean the forecasted peak of 10 per cent does not materialise.

 “But this outcome would understate the impact of the pandemic, given the fall in the participation rate and the increase in the underutilisation rate,” she said.